The European Language Label

 The European Language Label is an award encouraging the development of new techniques and initiatives in the field of language learning and teaching, as well as the enhancement of intercultural awareness across Europe.

-The Label is awarded annually or biannually to the most innovative language learning projects in each Erasmus+ programme country.
+The Label is awarded annually or biannually to the most innovative language learning projects in each EU Member State and third country associated to Erasmus+ (previously called Erasmus+ programme countries).

 By supporting such initiatives at both a local and a national level, the Label seeks, in particular, to raise the standards of language teaching across Europe.